vannguyengd/gooddata-ui/docs/01_intro__about_gooddataui.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-GoodData.UI is a TypeScript framework for building analytical applications on top of the GoodData platform.
+GoodData.UI is a TypeScript framework for building analytical applications on top of GoodData platform or GoodData.CN.

 GoodData.UI consists of multiple libraries with clear-cut responsibilities ranging from low-level REST API clients up to visualization libraries that deliver React-based components to render different types of charts and tables.

 With GoodData.UI, you can:

-* Create utility programs that interact directly with the GoodData platform APIs (for example, to automate routine maintenance and management tasks).
+* Create utility programs that interact directly with the GoodData platform or GoodData.CN APIs (for example, to automate routine maintenance and management tasks).

-* Create visualizations of data stored on the GoodData platform using [visual components](10_vis__start_with_visual_components.md).
+* Create visualizations of data stored on GoodData platform or GoodData.CN using [visual components](10_vis__start_with_visual_components.md).

 * Embed insights created in Analytical Designer using [InsightView](10_vis__insight_view.md).